Japanese with Manga

 “Quiet down, you two.”

-It combines 屋 (roofed structure) with 台 (stand) to show a roofed stand used as a stall.
+It combines 屋 (roofed shelter) with 台 (stand) to show a roofed stand used as a stall.